Richard5P/LatAm-Lingo/README.md

 - StackOverflow

 Any code utilised from a site is documented and credited within the code.
-No credit is required for the other media.
+No credit is required for the other media other than provided by source.

 ### Contact
 Please feel free to contact me at `richard.deutsch@gmail.com`